Eyes in the Sky,

 Sentinel-2 L2A

 Multispectral optical imagery at 10-metre resolution with a 5-day revisit cycle.
 13 spectral bands covering visible, near-infrared, and shortwave infrared.
-Free and open under the Copernicus programme.
+Open-access under the Copernicus programme.

 Sentinel-1 SAR